zinoki/mvp/_PRESS-RELEASE.md

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.
+  This app is for users who want to find the store which will give them the best prices.

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.
+  This product will aggregate prices from several stores based on CSV input.
+Stores often have certain items above market price, and others below, and it is difficult for customers to keep track of where to buy the item they want.
+When users determine which items they want to purchase, the app will recommend a store with the lowest overall cost.
 ## Problem ##
   > Describe the problem your product solves.
+  This product will solve the problem in which buyers and sellers do not have complete market information.

 ## Solution ##
   > Describe how your product elegantly solves the problem.
+  This product will allow stores to advertise their products while also saving money for consumers.

 ## Quote from You ##
   > A quote from a spokesperson in your company.

 ## How to Get Started ##
   > Describe how easy it is to get started.
+  For stores, simply upload a csv of your products with title, amount in stock, description, and price.
+  For customers, simply input the items which you wish to buy and what quantity.

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.